ceph/ceph/doc/dev/cephx_protocol.rst

 The client sent us its old ticket in the message, if it had one.
 If so, we set a flag, ``should_enc_ticket``, to true and set the global ID to the global ID in that old ticket.
-If the attempt to decode its old ticket fails (most probably because it didn't have one), ``should_enc_ticket`` remains false.
+If the attempt to decode its old ticket fails (most probably because it did not have one), ``should_enc_ticket`` remains false.
 Now we set up the new ticket, filling in timestamps, the name of C, the global ID provided in the method call (unless there was an old ticket), and his ``auid``, obtained from the ``eauth`` structure obtained above.
 We need a new session key